shikharchy/shikharchy.github.io/README.md

-# Academic webpage of Rahul Singh Maharjan
+# Academic webpage of Shikhar Chaudhary